sphariab/dishes-store-app/README.md

 # Dishes store (practising React, React Hooks, Context)

 App that helps to order food.
 You can add dishes to the cart, filter them by category, count how much it costs.
-Also you can see the a registration form and the an alert with error massages in case of the unsuccessful registration.
+Also you can see the registration form and an alert with error massages in case of the unsuccessful registration.